About arc42

 Usability & Operability

-The application is intuitive, users can learn how to fluently use the application in their first use
+The application is intuitive, users can learn how to fluently use the application in their first use.
+The users should be able to play the game and complete it.

 Performance